Les Marsden – President & YGP Newsletter Editor (At Large)

 Recently Brittany accepted a job that allows her to continue her work in the public sector – Legislative Assistant to Madera County 5th District Supervisor, Tom Wheeler.
 When she is not working, Brittany works on her Master’s Degree through Oregon State University or enjoys backpacking, snowshoeing, snowboarding or hiking in the high country.

-Liz Grans was born and raised in northern Illinois and studied Recreation, Sport and Tourism Management at the University of Illinois.
-She has an extensive background in event management and marketing, having worked for a 10,000 seat arena and working, volunteering for, or running various types of events, including private and non-profit.
+Liz Grans was born and raised in northern Illinois, studied Recreation, Sport and Tourism Management at the University of Illinois, and has an extensive background in event management and marketing.
 Liz moved to Mammoth Lakes for what was going to be a temporary position helping organize Bluesapalooza (a large beer and blues music festival) with Mammoth Brewing Company.
-After falling in love with the Eastern Sierra, she is happy to be here now five years later working with Mono County in the Economic Development Department, which oversees tourism promotion and marketing of the County, as well as filming, fisheries, and economic development initiatives.
+After falling in love with the Eastern Sierra, she is SO happy to be here now several years later working with Mono County in the Economic Development Department, which oversees tourism promotion and marketing of the County, as well as filming, fisheries, and economic development initiatives.

 Mr. Harter has had an extensive background in the glazing construction and building code fields since 1951.
 In 1957 he started his own contract glazing firm that became a 24 hr. glazing replacement service that is now the oldest continually operating emergency glazing firm in the U.S. Because of his knowledge of the building codes, door hardware, and glazed openings, the Los Angeles County Sheriff and the State Attorney General selected him to help plan and execute the massive statewide burglary reduction campaign called, “Operation 459” in 1972.
 His expertise is used by; the International Conference of Building Officials (ICBO)and now the International Codes Council (ICC), the Consumer Product Safety Commission, the Access Compliance Division of the State Architects Office, the California Building Standards Commission, State Fire Marshall’s office, and the California Energy Commission in developing and interpreting codes and industry standards for uniform adoption.